affilicious/affilicious/readme.txt

 4. Optionally, put a rating and some votes for your products.

 == Changelog ==
+= 0.8.15 =
+* Fix: Fixed the value of boolean details.

 = 0.8.14 =
 * Fix: Removed the "noopener noreferrer" attribute from links
 * Fix: Removed the disappearing licences.